imitelis/Birth_Query_Network/README.md

   *  If anything goes wrong, you can also use `docker stop <container_id>` to stop the container and release the port and `docker stop $(docker ps -q)` for them all
   *  You might also like to use `docker rmi <image_id>` to delete images from your OS (they can take quite space), or if you want to hard delete them all, use: `docker rmi -f $(docker images -q)`

-### For docker-compose:
+### For docker-compose (dev):
   *  For running multiple containers in a single environment, and after configuring your `docker-compose.yaml` (`docker-compose.dev.yaml` in our case) file you can also use the `docker-compose` (`docker compose` at least on my Ubuntu) commands, most of the times the are going to request you a `sudo`
-  *  Create an empty 'db' folder in the main folder, this is just needed for the `docker-compose.dev.yml` to init
+  *  I actually decided to refactor this, since initializing the empty db folder was a problem if it didn't exist, now there is a non-empty folder `birthquery-database` from which it is going to be copying the database in the container
-  *  `docker compose up --build` to start building the environment, but for our environment, start the commands with `docker compose -f docker-compose.dev.yml`, i.e. run `docker-compose -f docker-compose.dev.yml up --build` instead
+  *  It's `docker compose up --build` to start building the environment, but for our environment, start the commands with `docker compose -f docker-compose.dev.yml`, i.e. run `docker-compose -f docker-compose.dev.yml up --build` instead
   *  Since I've implemented a way to see local changes in the containers by sharing the volumes of data from this folder, it is neccesarily that you go to frontend and install the node packages, i.e. in `/birthquery-frontend` run `npm install`
   *  If you omit the previous step, you are very likely to face `vite not found` errors in the `bq-frontend-c` container
   *  This is however not required for the backend, since Python will be using the pip libraries installed in the container